 The e-Albania portal offers 598 electronic services out of which 38 documents are downloaded with full legal value electronic stamp.

-For the first six months of 2019 AKSHI (National Agency of Information Society) has identified a list of priority services that will be implemented on the e-Albania portal.
-The development of these services has started, therefore there have been no new services added.
+During the nine - month period of 2019, NAIS (National Agency of Information Society) has identified a list of priority services that will be implemented on the e-Albania portal, for which work has begun on their development..